Federation of East African Freight Forwarders Associations (FEAFFA)

 With the recent signing of the EAC Common Market Protocol, there is more pressure for the industry to offer more efficient and reliable services.
 It also apparent that issues of freight logistics are no longer being viewed from national angles since they transcend national frontiers.

-The COMPETE grant to FEAFFA is to strengthen the association to effectively steer and influence the development of a professional and competitive freight logistics industry in the EAC region.
+The EA Trade Hub grant to FEAFFA is to strengthen the association to effectively steer and influence the development of a professional and competitive freight logistics industry in the EAC region.

 Country: Kenya, Rwanda, Tanzania and Uganda